-Custom made orthotics to relieve foot pain and provide foot support
+Custom made orthotics and stylish orthotic shoes to relieve foot pain and provide support

-SO Podiatry, Worcester, expertly provides podiatry analysis, treatment and custom made orthotics to the community of Worcestershire to help with any lower limb, foot or heel pain.
+SO Podiatry, Worcester, expertly provides podiatry analysis, treatment and custom made orthotics and stylish orthotic shoes to help with any lower limb, foot or heel pain.

 "My 13yr old son first saw Stephanie for a biomechanics appointment.
 He had frequent calf strains/pulls, and had been injured for 8 weeks.
 As well as prescribing some insoles, Stephanie recommended specific strengthening exercises.
 He is now back to playing football 4 times a week, stronger than ever”